 Waimea Bay is one of Oahu’s most famous beaches.
 Here you can enjoy a large, beautiful white sand beach.
 There is ample parking although due to its popularity in order to get a parking spot you must arrive early.

-The winter months bring monster surf were you can watch the worlds best surfers surf 30 foot waves.
+The winter months bring monster surf where you can watch the worlds best surfers surf 30 foot waves.
 This break is for experts only as the waves are dangerous and life threatening.
 But for a spectator Waimea Bay is one of the best spots to watch world class surfers in action.
 Iconic events such as the Eddie Aikau Big Wave Invitational are held here every year.

 During the summer, waters are calmer and Waimea Bay becomes a great spot for swimming, snorkeling, diving and even cliff jumping.
 The rocks that surround Waimea Bay on both sides are part of marine sanctuary which limits the amount of fishing in the area therefore the bay is full of vivacious marine life.